CalebBunch/hackGT11/README.md

-# hackGT11
+# HackGT11

-Project for hackGT11
+Our project for HackGT11

 To run the code: